William Babcock Hazen: Postbellum career

 On December 15, 1880, President Rutherford B. Hayes promoted Hazen to brigadier general and appointed him Chief Signal Officer of the U.S. Army, a post he held until his death.
 His tenure was noted for focusing his department on basic research, rather than the practical matters that occupied his predecessor, Albert J. Myer.

-But he also continued to generate public controversy.
-One of the duties of the U.S. Army Signal Corps at the time was the management of the Weather Service and Hazen criticized the government's lack of response to the distress of the International Polar Year expedition to Fort Conger, Lady Franklin Bay (on Ellesmere Island, Canada).
+But Hazen continued to generate public controversy.
+At the time, the U.S. Army Signal Corps managed the Weather Service, and Hazen criticized the government's lack of response to the distress of the International Polar Year expedition to Fort Conger, Lady Franklin Bay (on Ellesmere Island, Canada).
 The expedition, led by Lieutenant Adolphus Greely, departed in the summer of 1881, and in 1882, a scheduled resupply effort failed, leaving the 25 men of the expedition without support to survive the winter about 500 mi from the North Pole.
 In 1883 a rescue party commanded by Lt.
 Ernest A. Garlington also failed to rescue the stranded party.
 By the time the rescue expedition of June 1884 reached Greely, only he and six of his command remained alive.
-Hazen publicly criticized Secretary of War Robert Todd Lincoln for his handling of the affair, citing his refusal to send further assistance after the failure of Garlington's rescue mission, until Greely's wife, Henrietta, forced Lincoln to act in response to outraged public opinion.
-Lincoln censured Hazen for his public criticisms and Hazen was court-martialed in 1885, resulting in a mild reprimand from President Chester A. Arthur.
+Hazen publicly criticized Secretary of War Robert Todd Lincoln for his handling of the affair, citing his refusal to send further assistance after Garlington's rescue mission failed.
+Greely's wife, Henrietta, forced Lincoln to act in response to outraged public opinion, so Lincoln censured Hazen for his public criticisms and Hazen was court-martialed in 1885.
+His defense attorney was (former) Judge Thomas Jefferson Mackey, a Mexican American war veteran who had fought for the Confederacy in the Civil War, then backed Congressional Reconstruction, and later wrote books about the expedition.
+Ultimately, President Chester A. Arthur gave Hazen only a mild reprimand.
 The newspapers, however, backed Hazen against Secretary Lincoln.

+Personal life

-Hazen married Mildred McLean, daughter of Washington McLean, the owner of The Washington Post.
-After his death, she married Admiral George Dewey on November 9, 1899.
+Following the Civil War, Hazen married Mildred McLean (1847-1931), daughter of Washington McLean, the owner of The Washington Post, who did not accompany him on his posts in Indian Country.
+They had a son, John McLean Hazen (1876-1898, named to honor his uncle John Roll McLean) and a daughter, May (who died as an infant).
+A decade after Hazen's death, his widow married Admiral George Dewey on November 9, 1899.

+Death and legacy

 Hazen died in Washington, D.C., having been taken ill after attending a reception held by President Grover Cleveland, and is buried in Arlington National Cemetery.
 The New York Times, in its obituary, called Hazen "aggressive and disputatious", traits that served him well on the battlefield but made him powerful enemies in peace time.
-Hazen, Nevada, and Hazen Bay in Alaska are named in his honor.
+Hazen, Nevada, and Hazen Bay in Alaska are named in his honor, as are Lake Hazen and Camp Hazen, both on Ellesmere Island.